-For the "Pan Frame" data, we use the shielded pixels on both sides of the array to compute the row-by-row bias.
+For the "Pan Frame" data, we use the shielded pixels on both sides of the array to compute the row-byrow bias.
 For column numbers 12 to 2511 (the active area on the left half of the chip), the bias is the median of pixels in columns 2 to 11 (inclusive and zero-based).
 Similarly, the bias for pixels from column numbers 2512 to 5011 (the active area on the right half of the chip) comes from the shielded pixels in columns 5012 to 5021 (inclusive and zero-based).
 We do not include the pixels closest to the edge of the array as they contain the high-speed header information.
+In the FITS headers, the bias levels for left and right are indicated with the keywords BIASLFxx and BIASRTxx, respectively, where 'xx' maps to the slice number starting with 00, 01, etc.

 For the TDI mode, only pixels on one side of the image would be usable as bias level.
 The others are used for charge injection and do not represent the bias level.
 However, if we only use pixels from one side of the array we do not get a good model of the bias level.
-Instead we assume a fixed value of 24 DN for the bias level for all TDI arrays.
+Instead, optically-active pixels from 2015 in-flight images pointed at dark sky with EXPTIME=0.6 seconds are used to compute a bias level for each TDI array.
+The two electronic sides have different BIAS levels.
+Table 10-9 summarizes the integer bias value for each TDI array per side.
+The value is captured in the Level 2 FITS keyword BIASLEVL.
+The bias value may be different for TDI images taken with different scan rates; however that dependence is not included here.